oveee92/feddy/README.md

 ### Others

-- Log into online accounts, mail, etc.

 - Set up your KeepassXC file (maybe from cloud storage?)

+- Log into online accounts, mail, etc. via the Online Accounts page in Settings

 - Set up / import your Obsidian vault (maybe from cloud storage).
 Or start a new one (in that case, run Super-Shift-n first, as Super-n will fail without having created a vault)